Chris Bearchell

 Christine (Chris) Bearchell (August 16, 1953–February 18, 2007) was a Canadian gay liberation activist and right to privacy advocate.
 Between 1976 and 1987, she was a regular contributor to The Body Politic.
-During her time living in Toronto from 1975 to 1995, she co-founded or was a leading member of several organizations, including Canadian Lesbian and Gay Rights of Ontario and Maggie's.
+During her time living in Toronto from 1975 to 1995, she co-founded or was a leading member of several organizations, including Canadian Lesbian and Gay Rights of Ontario and Maggie's Toronto Sex Workers Action Project.
 She also participated in the protests against Operation Soap.

 Early life

 Bearchell was born in Edmonton, Alberta in 1953.
 She was the eldest daughter of Julia Battersby and Ben Bearchell, and had one younger brother and two younger sisters.
-Bearchell attended Jasper Place High School.
+Bearchell attended Jasper Place High School, where she was a captain of the debate team and successfully lobbied for the repeal of a dress code requiring girls to wear skirts.
+She left home at the age of 15 to live with another woman.
 As a teenager, she participated in the anti-Vietnam War movement and the Campaign to Defend Dr. Henry Morgentaler.
 She moved to Toronto, Ontario in 1975.